Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

   - Engagement level (1–5), satisfaction level (satisfactory, very satisfactory, unsatisfactory, very unsatisfactory).
   - Best gamification element, opinion on gamification
   - Challenges faced, suggestions, prior gamification knowledge

+Other fields not shown in the cleaned excel file such as id, start time, completion time were removed.

+When the data was imported into Excel, the questions were retained as column names, so they needed to be renamed to more concise and suitable column names.

+The answers for the questions below were merged into a column called ‘opinion_on_gamification’
+i.
+Did the project meet your initial expectation(s) on gamification?
+Explain ii.
+What is your overall opinion on the gamified courses? iii.
+Were you more likely to revisit gamified course content than non-gamified content? iv.
+If yes, why?

+To extract themes from qualitative answers, the main point was selected verbatim such as opinion_on_gamification’, reason_best_elements, etc. When multiple themes were conveyed, these themes were separated with ‘|’ or ';'.
+For Instance, where the participant said, ‘They (gamification elements) make it easier to understand taught concepts and make learning less cumbersome’, the theme was set as ‘effective’.
+Also, in areas where the participants responded ‘good’ without further explanation, the theme ‘good’ was chosen without making assumptions about what they considered good.

 ---